Race relations in Wisconsin capital are a tale of 2 cities

 “The crowd at large was absolutely conscious of the political motivations,” protester Micah Le told The Associated Press in a text, referring to the statue of the Civil War abolitionist Hans Christian Heg and another sculpture of a woman with her arm outstretched that honors the state’s “Forward” motto.

-“People who didn’t already know about the racist pro-Columbus, anti-indigenous history of the ‘Forward’ statute are learning about it now.
+“People who didn’t already know about the racist pro-Columbus, anti-indigenous history of the ‘Forward’ statue are learning about it now.
 Since the Heg statue came down, folks are learning that slavery continued after the Civil War in the form of the (prison) system, hence why the statue was meaningless,” Le said.

 It is also possible that demonstrators were simply looking to join with others across the nation in erasing Confederate figures and did not understand the statues’ symbolism.
 But despite Wisconsin’s progressive history — the state fought for the Union during the Civil War and was one of the first to ratify women’s suffrage — data suggests racism is as prevalent here as anywhere in America.